Linguapress.com home

 THE BOX - A short story Part 2

-When Mick got a job delivering a box to a reception at the Hill Park Hotel, he got more than the twenty pounds that were promised to him .....
+When Mick got a job delivering a box to a reception at the Hill Park Hotel, he got more than the fifty pounds that he expected .....

 The rain drops falling on the window made it harder and harder to see what was happening; and instead of trying to look through the window, Sophie looked at it, and watched the red, blue and white light break into a thousand dancing and trickling spots.